Introducing Robbie Mullens - a 24 year old supermarket employee.

 "What else do you have planned for tonight?" asked Ryan as Robbie poured the weed into the bowl.

-"Go to Walmart.
-Then chill up at the house," said Robbie.
-He lights it and takes a hit and coughs.
+"Go to Walmart and chill up at the house," said Robbie.
+He lights the bowl, takes a hit and coughs.

 Robbie grabs a cart and heads towards the grocery section.
 Ryan and Kyle end up in the Sporting Goods section.
 Ryan grabs a football and tosses it Kyle.
 They toss it back and forth a couple of times.
 Then Kyle throws a high pass and it hits the Sporting Goods sign hanging from the ceiling.
 He and Ryan begin laughing and then run off.
 They find Robbie.
 His shopping cart has a few bottles of soda in it along with bags of chips.
 They get in line to pay.

-After paying the guys go outside.
-They put everything into the SUV.
-Everyone gets inside and they begin the drive back to Robbie's house.
-It's about 11:45 when they pull into his driveway.
+After paying they go outside and put everything into the SUV.
+Everyone gets in the SUV and begin the drive back to Robbie's house.
+It's 11:45 when they pull into his driveway.
 Everyone gets out.

 "Thanks for everything Robbie.
 We'll see you at work tomorrow."